oilandsugar/ritual-dust/content/music/song-production.md

 Add fills / drum fills towards the end of sections to bridge to next one

 Impacts (cymbal or sounds with a lot of reverb), usually at the start of sections

+### Sidechaining

+Use eq in compressor sidechain to get just the transient of the kick, click the headphones to hear the filtered sound